Neural Attention Search Linear: Towards Adaptive Token-Level Hybrid Attention Models: Token Level Hybrid Attention Architecture

 The overall \ourname{} architecture is shown in Figure~\ref{fig:nats_arch}.
 This design decision follows the design from the previous linear attention blocks~\citep{sun-arxiv23a, dao-icml24a, yang-iclr25a, kimi-arxiv25b}: $\attQ, \attK, \attV$ are generated by feeding the input feature maps with a linear layer followed by a short depthwise convolutional layer and a SiLU activation function.
 We apply L2-Normalization for the linear attention $\attQ\attK$ values and RMS norm for the softmax attention $\attQ\attK$.
 Finally, we apply a gating layer to the attention module output and feed the result to the output linear layer.
 Hence, the additional parameters that \ourname{} brings to the vanilla linear attention models come from the two projection layers that compute the \natsscore{} and the output weights for the two attention models, negligible compared to the number of parameters in the model.

 Both attention families share the same sets of $\attQ, \attK, \attV$ to reduce the model's parameter numbers.
-Since Equation~\ref{eq:mixed_attn_o:linear} and~\ref{eq:mixed_attn_o:nlinear} take different subsets of $\attK$ and $\attV$, and are independent from each other, ~\ourname{} could also be considered as a special case for Context Parallel \citep{liu-arxiv23a, yang-arxiv24a} with heterogeneous operations.
-Additionally, we could also apply different weights for non-linear and linear attention modules, resulting in a mixture-of-expert (MoE) model for attention operation \citep{du-arxi25a, piekos-arxiv25a}.
-However, for the sake of fair comparison, we will focus on the case where all the $\attQ, \attK, \attV$ are shared across different operations in this paper.
+Since Equation~\ref{eq:mixed_attn_o:linear} and~\ref{eq:mixed_attn_o:nlinear} take different subsets of $\attK$ and $\attV$, and are independent from each other, ~\ourname{} could also be considered as a special case for Context Parallel \citep{liu-iclr2024a, yang-mlsys2025a} with heterogeneous operations.
+Additionally, we could also apply different weights for non-linear and linear attention modules, resulting in a mixture-of-expert (MoE) model for attention operation \citep{ piekos-arxiv25a, du-iclr26a}.
+However, for the sake of fair comparison and to keep the number of model parameters consistent across different models, we will focus on the case where all the $\attQ, \attK, \attV$ are shared across different operations in this paper.
 Additionally, unlike other approaches that introduce auxiliary losses or other mechanisms to control the load between different experts (or operations)~\citep{fedus-jmlr23a, deepseek-arxiv24a}, we do not assign any constraints to the softmax attention-linear attention ratio.
-The distributions for the softmax attention and linear attention will only be determined by the language modeling loss.
+The distributions for softmax and linear attention are determined solely by the language modeling loss.

-\section{Experiments}
+\section{Experiments~}